Multivariate Analytic Combinatorics for Cost Constrained Channels: Proof Outline

-To establish \Cref{thm:fixed-length} we then apply results from \cite{melczer_invitation_2021} and use the spectral properties of $\bP_G$ that we have derived from the graph properties.
-When $(x_0, 1/\rho_G(x_0))$ is a smooth point of the singular set of the generating function asymptotic behaviour is determined using \Cref{prop:ACSVsmooth}, while in the non-smooth case it follows from an application of \Cref{prop:ACSVnonsmooth}.
-We can compute the terms in the expression for $N_{G,v}(t,\alpha t)$ using \Cref{lemma:cost-enumerator:complex:circle} and \Cref{lemma:adj:outer:product}, and also verify that the conditions on $\alpha$ hold as in the statement of \Cref{thm:fixed-length}.
+To establish Theorem~\ref{thm:fixed-length}, we then apply results from \cite{melczer_invitation_2021} and use the spectral properties of $\ve{P}_G$ that we have derived from the graph properties.
+When $(x_0, 1/\rho_G(x_0))$ is a smooth point of the singular set of the generating function, the asymptotic behaviour is determined using Theorem~\ref{prop:ACSVsmooth}, while in the non-smooth case it follows from an application of Theorem~\ref{prop:ACSVnonsmooth}.

-\paragraph{Implications and Applications.} After we have established \Cref{thm:fixed-length}, we derive the other results as corollaries in \Cref{sec:proof:other:theorems}.
-For example, we give first-order approximations of the number of followers in \Cref{thm:fixed-length} and \Cref{thm:variable-length:exact}.
-These results then directly imply the exponential growth rate of the number of sequences, and the growth rate determines the capacity.
-Specifically, the first-order approximations lead to our characterization of the variable-length capacity $C_G(\alpha)$ in \Cref{thm:fixed-length:capacity} and the fixed-length capacity $C_G$ in \Cref{thm:variable-length:capacity}.

-To provide some concrete applications of our general theorems, we consider questions relating to DNA synthesis and deletion balls in \Cref{sec:applications}.
-Prior work~\cite{lenz_coding_2020-1} formulated these problems in terms of a subsequence graph $G(\mathbf{s})$ for a sequence $\mathbf{s}$.
-The paths in $G(\mathbf{s})$ correspond to subsequences of $\mathbf{s}$, and the cost of the paths corresponds, roughly, to the distance between characters in $\mathbf{s}$.
-The previous analysis is limited to the case when $\mathbf{s}$ is the alternating sequence.
-By using our new theorems to analyze $G(\mathbf{s})$ and the associated sequence counting problems, we are able to extend the previous result in two ways.
-First, we allow $\mathbf{s}$ to be an arbitrary periodic sequence, i.e., repeating a string $\mathbf{r}$ to form $\mathbf{s}=(\mathbf{r}\mathbf{r}\mathbf{r}\mathbf{r}\ldots)$.
-Second, we incorporate constraints by analyzing a labeled graph product (\Cref{def:label:product}) that is formed from $G(\mathbf{s})$ and a constraint graph.